 For three flashes, e.g. when changing lanes, press the lever until resistance is felt and then release.
+This function can be activated or deactivated depending on the key used ⋄ 92.

 Move the lever to the resistance point and hold for longer indication.